 A bone marrow transplant does not involve major surgery; rather, it’s performed similarly to a blood transfusion.

-In a bone marrow transplant, bone marrow cells are collected from a donor’s bloodstream through a needle inserted into a bone, typically a pelvic bone.
+In a bone marrow transplant, bone marrow cells are collected from a donor’s bloodstream or through a needle inserted into a bone, typically a pelvic bone.

 There are two types of donor situations: